 “Mentorship is generally lacking in the industry, and it’s something I really, really believe in,” Lin says.
 “I wish that I had a mentor and I’ve spoken to a lot of other women in the industry who agree with me and think, ‘If only a restaurateur took more interest in me when I was just starting out.
 Maybe I would have been better off when I started my own business, you know?’”

-Having just recently felt that absence herself, Lin has decided she wants to become that figure for others who are considering opening their own restaurant.
-Early next year, she plans to open Jus, on Saint-Denis, an incubator of sorts where chefs can test out their ideas for a six-month period before taking a more permanent plunge.
+Having just recently felt that absence herself, Lin has decided she wants to become that figure for others considering opening their own restaurant.
+Early next year, she plans to open Jus, on Saint-Denis, an incubator of sorts where chefs can test their ideas for six months before taking a more permanent plunge.

 “I would be there to teach them the ins and outs of owning and operating a restaurant.
 How to do your payroll, how to manage staff, how to do the pricing, and everything in-between,” Lin says, adding that if a given pop-up is a success, she hopes to be able to invest in them via a new hospitality group that she is forming.
 “And if not, they learned a valuable lesson on how to operate a restaurant and then they can always try again later.”